chithresh-phy/qe-install-script/README.md

-## Script to compile and install Multiple Versions of QuantumEspresso (including the latest version) for parallel computing from source
+## Script to compile and install Multiple Versions of QuantumEspresso (including the latest version) for parallel computing from source using gfortran

 > This Script is loosely based on this guide --> "https://pranabdas.github.io/espresso/setup/install"